kubernetes-sigs/gateway-api/site-src/blog/2023/0829-mesh-support.md

 - [GEP-1686] builds on the work of [GEP-1709] to define a _conformance
   profile_ for service meshes to be declared conformant with the Gateway API.

-Although these are [Experimental][status] APIs, note that they are available in the [`standard` release channel][ch], since the GAMMA initiative has not needed to introduce new resources or fields to date.
+Although these are [Experimental][status] patterns, note that they are available in the [`standard` release channel][ch], since the GAMMA initiative has not needed to introduce new resources or fields to date.

 [gamma]:/concepts/gamma/
 [status]:/geps/overview/#status